-The Baseball Writers Association of America is a professional association of certified print journalists writing for newspapers, magazines and a variety of accredited web sites.
+The Baseball Writers’ Association of America is a professional association of certified print journalists writing for newspapers, magazines and a variety of accredited websites.

 Founded in 1908, the organization was formed to ensure professional working conditions for beat writers at all MLB ballparks and to promote uniformity of scoring methods.
 For many years, BBWAA members had significant influence about what happened in and who was admitted to the press box.
-Today, the BBWAA works in collaboration with MLB and their teams to preserve professional integrity in each press box and maintain a working relationship with the team, its players and management.
+Today, the BBWAA works in collaboration with MLB and their teams to preserve professional integrity in each press box and maintain a working relationship with the team, its players, and management.

 The most public function of today’s BBWAA is that its members, with at least 10 years of membership, vote to elect qualified retired players to the National Baseball Hall of Fame and Museum.
-Two members from each chapter vote to award the annual MVP’s, Cy Young, Rookies of the Year and Managers of the Year awards in the National and American Leagues.
+Two members of each chapter vote to award the annual MVP’s, Cy Young, Rookies of the Year and Managers of the Year awards in the National and American Leagues.

 Members of the BBWAA have two primary responsibilities for the association;

 - Active members vote on Post-Season Awards (NL MVP, AL MVP, NL Cy Young, AL Cy Young, NL Rookie of the Year, AL Rookie of the Year, NL Manager of the Year and AL Manager of the Year)

 - Active members of the BBWAA, for at least 10 consecutive seasons, are eligible to vote for the Hall of Fame.